fakegit/sshwifty/README.md

 ## Credits

-- Thanks to [Ryan Fortner](https://github.com/ryanfortner) for the grammar fix
+- Thank to [Ryan Fortner](https://github.com/ryanfortner) for the grammar fix

 ## License